dockimbel/auto-resize/README.md

-# Auto-resizing extension for Rebol2 VID dialect.
+# Auto-resizing extension for Rebol2 VID dialect

 This VID extension provides auto-resizing capabilities to Rebol2 GUI system.
 It uses a weighted algorithm for deciding how to move/resize every GUI component.
 Usage is kept as simple as possible in the spirit of Rebol philosophy.